Illegal configuration-file syntax in META-INF/services/javax.xml.xpath.XPathFactory

-#2 Updated by Wolfgang Hoschek about 6 years ago
+#2 Updated by Wolfgang Hoschek over 6 years ago

 Thanks for the quick reply!
 Indeed, abandoning the dubious JAXP ServiceLoader search mechanism (i.e. removing META-INF/services/javax.xml.xpath.XPathFactory) would be an even better fix for our problem here.
 On the other hand if you'd consider this too big a change for a Saxon-HE-9.5.1-x maintenance release, then, in the interest of seeing a fix sooner rather than later, I'd vote for fixing the newlines in Saxon-HE-9.5.1-x.

-#3 Updated by Johan Mörén about 6 years ago
+#3 Updated by Johan Mörén over 6 years ago

 We ran into problems with the ServiceLoader mechanism when we, in the same class loader, want to use saxon 9.5.* internally for XPATH 2.
 But also rely on a third party library that use XPath via JAXP and assumes via casts that the object model returned is for example a Node and not a TinyDocumentImpl.
 Resulting in a ClassCastException.